MrRichardWhite/Calisthenics-Logger-iOS/Calisthenics Logger Notes/Protocoll.md

 		- implemented `Alerts` from `NewExercise` for `Login` and `Registration`
 	- 5.10.2023-6.10.2023, all day
 		- implemented editing `Workouts`, `Exercises` and `Metadata`
+	- 9.10.2023, early afternoon
+		- Added info and a refresh button to `WorkoutView` and `ExerciseView` respectively

 7. `Main`
 	- 30.9.2023, morning